nuxeo-sandbox/nuxeo-labs-utils/README.md

   * ⚠️: For security reason, this operation is filtered and can only be ran by users part of the `administrators` group.
 If you need to change that, you must override the contribution (see `operations-contrib.xml` in `nuxeo-labs-utils-core/src/main/resources/OSGI-INF`)

+* `Services > Labs.CreateICS`
+  * Input: `void`
+  * Return a `Blob`, an `.ics` file (mime type "text/calendar").
+File name is the meeting's label + .ics
+  * Parameters
+    * `label`: String, required, the title of the event
+    * `startDate`: required, the start of the event, with date, time and the zone.
+You can pass an ISO string (i.e. `2024-05-23T14:37:02.511285+02:00`)
+    * `endDate`: Required if `duration` is not passed.
+The end date of the event (see `startDate` about the format).
+    * `duration`: Required if ` endDate` is not passed.
+String, a Java period, with only the hours and optionally the minutes: `"PT1H30M"`, `"PT1H"`, etc.
+    * `description`: String, optional, additional information.
+    * `location`: String, optional, the location (`"Room #1"` - this is not _geo_ location)
+    * `url`: String, optional, additional information on a website
+    * `organizerMail`: String, optional, the email of the organizer

+The operation returns a blob containing the .ics file which can then be imported to a Calendar (Outlook, Google Calendar, Apple Calendar, ...)

+⚠️ Little warning: Depending on the calendar tool used, some fields may not be imported, or may behave differently.

 ## Automation Helpers

 These are helpers you can use inside Automation (regular or JS), just like the `Fn` helper.
 Here is an example with JS: